 Amid breathtaking views from the 52nd floor of the prestigious Pyramid Club, as a Rotary Club of Philadelphia ‘Lunch Club’ member you will meet and hear renowned guest speakers during our lunch meetings such as Signe Wilkinson, Pulitzer Prize winning editorial cartoonist; Todd Hemperly, famed motivational speaker; and Derrick Pitts, world-class astronomer (pictured above center with members l. to r.
-Jeff Cabot, Hospitality Chair, and Kurt Stroemel, President).
-Follow all of our events on Facebook.
+Jeff Cabot, Hospitality Chair, and Kurt Stroemel, Immediate Past Club President, 2018‒19).

 June 6: Barry Johnson, from the U.S. World War One Centennial Commission, which was created by Congress in 2013 to provide public outreach, education programs, and commemorative events recognizing the 4.7 million veterans of America’s ‘most forgotten war.’
 In 2014, Congress also authorized the Commission to create the first-ever National WWI Memorial in Washington D.C.
 Johnson emphasizes the importance of giving meaning to the events 100 years ago that fundamentally changed America.
 “The modern American nation that we know today really emerged from the first world war.
 We were a completely different country after the first world war and we remain so.
 It’s a largely forgotten generation and era, but they did their duty.
 We’re the beneficiaries of their sacrifice and their courage,” says Johnson.